Adnuntius/documentation/adnuntius-advertising/conversions/conversion.md

 ### Javascript request

-Note: Javascript conversions work best when third-party cookies are enabled, but they can also work if the advertisement and the conversion both occur on the same page domain.
+Note: Javascript conversions work best when third-party cookies are enabled, but they also work if the Adnuntius javascript is included on the landing page for the advertisement.

 The most simple javascript conversion is shown below.
-This will automatically record the conversion to the most recent impression coming from a CPA line-item for the advertiser.
+This will automatically record the conversion to the most recent impression coming from a convserion tracking line-item for the advertiser.

 ```javascript
 window.adn = window.adn || {}; adn.calls = adn.calls || [];